 How to Find Out About Work Days

 Work day time and location information is posted on this website and on our Facebook page.
 You can also contact the HHC at firstname.lastname@example.org to have your name and email address added to the list of volunteers who receive email notices of upcoming work days.
 Signing up for these emails does not obligate you in any way.
 We prefer that workers let us know if they plan to attend a work day so that we can plan food and tools, but we don’t require it.
-If it’s possible that the weather will be bad, check the HHC website and Facebook page for cancellation notices, or call toll-free 1(855) 812-HIKE (4453).
+If it’s possible that the weather will be bad, check the HHC website and Facebook page for cancellation notices.
+We’ll post cancellation notices by 5:00 am on the work day.

 What to Expect on an HHC Work Day